Silent Light: Production

 Carlos Reygadas' films are known for their long sequences, slow rhythm, and use of nonprofessional actors.
-All the performers in Silent Light are Mennonites from communities in Mexico, Germany and Canada.
-Among the performers is Miriam Toews, a Canadian author who grew up in the Mennonite community of Steinbach, Manitoba, and has written novels related to this culture.
+Most of the performers in Silent Light are Mennonites from Chihuahua, Mexico, with the exception of two actors in the film.
+Maria Pankratz is German, while Miriam Toews is a Canadian author who grew up in the Mennonite community of Steinbach, Manitoba, and has written novels related to this culture.
 The film was an international co-production by companies from Mexico, France and the Netherlands.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 26 reviews, with an average rating of 8.1/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 27 reviews.
 The website's consensus reads, "Silent Light demands patience -- and rewards willing viewers with a compassionate and beautifully filmed look at the human condition."
 On Metacritic, the film has a weighted average score of 79 out of 100, based on 14 critics, indicating "generally favorable reviews".

-In the United States, the Time magazine reviewer wrote, "All the scenes shine with a visual and emotional brilliance".
+In the United States, Time magazine reviewer Mary Corliss praised the film's Minimalist aesthetic, writing: "This style has been responsible for many small, lugubrious films and — from directors who know how to make more of less — a few masterpieces.
+Silent Light is one of them."
 Manohla Dargis of The New York Times called the film "an apparently simple story about forgiving" in which "the images are of extraordinary beauty", and said that "The characters seem to be illuminated from the inside."
 The magazine Sight & Sound rated it number 6 on their list of the top films of 2007.
 Roger Ebert ranked the film one of the top ten independent films of 2009 as well as one of the best films of the 2000s.
-The reviewer of Le Monde wrote that "Reygadas's genius makes every moment sacred."
+Jacques Mandelbaum of Le Monde gave the film a mixed review, writing that the film's stakes laid "in the encounter between the pantheistic tremor that underpins belief in Reygadas’s cinema and a Christian community whose faith has been shaken.
+Yet this conceptual aim overshadows the narrative too overtly, just as the love for the cinematic gesture itself seems to come at the expense of the characters.
+What remains is a majestic film that is, paradoxically, devoid of grace..."

 Film Comment remarked on Silent Lights similarities to the film Ordet (1955) by Danish filmmaker Carl Theodor Dreyer.
 Among other elements, it features pastoral farm scenes, ticking clocks, slow pacing, silence, similarly named central characters (Johan and Johannes in Ordet), a focus on a large farm family, a protagonist questioning the strict piety of his minister father, the death of the protagonist's wife in seeming relation to her husband's transgression and, most saliently, the wife's apparent resurrection from the dead as brought about by a kiss.
 It is not a strict remake of Ordet, however, as there are numerous and substantive differences in plot.
 Also, Reygadas' film does not include the character of a prophetic son.

 The film was nominated in nine categories, including all major ones, for the Ariel Awards in Mexico.